 Capital of the Highlands, Inverness is an excellent touring base with good road, rail and air connections (see transport details and map).

-Walking up the river in the other direction (towards the harbour) you will see Ben Wyvis on the skyline (as seen in the photo below).
+Walking up the river in the other direction (towards the harbour) you will see Ben Wyvis on the skyline (this is a mountain over 3000 feet high).

 Inverness Public Library is situated near the bus station.
 Telephone: 01463 236463.

-Highland Archive and Registration Centre opened in Inverness in October 2009.
-This includes the Family History Centre and Highland Council's Genealogy Service (previously hosted at Inverness Library).
-The new building is situated on Bught Road between the Floral Hall and Whin Park, past the Ness Islands.
+The Highland Archive and Registration Centre opened in Inverness in 2009.
+This includes the Family History Centre and Genealogy Service (previously hosted at Inverness Library).
+The new building is situated on Bught Road by the river between the Botanic Gardens and Whin Park, past the Ness Islands.
 Telephone: 01463 256444.

 If you are thinking of moving to Inverness or the Highland Region - visit the living/working in Scotland web page which provides links for finding jobs, houses, etc.